Here’s a look at some common wedding customs, traditions, and etiquette—from then and now!

 When People Get Married

-June is still the most popular month to marry, followed by August, July, May, and September.
-Why June?
+June was traditionally the most popular month to marry, and still very common.
+Why?
 The goddess Juno (for whom June is named) was the protector of women in all aspects of life, but especially in marriage and childbearing, so a wedding in Juno’s month was considered most auspicious.

 The idea of June weddings also comes from the Celtic calendar.
 On the Cross-Quarter Day of Beltane, or May Day (May 1), young couples would pair off to court for 3 months and then be wed on the next Cross-Quarter Day (Lammas Day, August 1).
 Youths being impatient, the waiting period was shortened to mid-June, and the popularity of June weddings was ensured.